 StoryChorus is undergoing a major upgrade, designed to bring the technology up to date and to make it easier for you to contribute.
 Some aspects are completed but others, such as the contribution form, are still in progress.
 We appreciate your patience — this is a fully volunteer project, so things sometimes take a little longer than anticipated.

 In the meantime, please Contact us if you have a question or need help posting a story, and watch the site for additions and improvements.

 How do I add my story to StoryChorus?

-- First, write or record you story or reflections, and prepare any photos, audio, or video you’d like to add.
+In the meantime, write or record your story or reflections, and prepare any photos, audio, or video you’d like to add.
 You don’t have to have to run the story by anyone, but if you would like someone to take a look, please let us know, we’re happy to help.